cmangos/playerbots/README.md

 # Playerbots
 Bot AI Core from ike3 for cmangos classic, tbc and wotlk

+This system brings the following features:
+- Populate the open world with playerbots
+- Populate BGs and Arenas with playerbots
+- Use alt characters as playerbots
+- Do any kind of PvE content (with some guidance on complex mechanics)
+- Very detailed configurations of playerbot behaviors (for the min-maxers out there :D)
+- Multiple commands to request playerbots do what you require

 # How to install
 ## Compiling Code
 If you're new to building CMaNGOS, check the official guide